We think this movie stands out for:

-Documentary filmmakers often set out to film a known topic or issue (for example the plight of elephants or climate change).
-In this movie, filmmaker Rachel Lears took a big risk by committing all of her resources into a story with unknown outcomes.
+Documentary filmmakers often set out to film a known topic or issue (e.g., the plight of elephants or climate change).
+In this movie, filmmaker Rachel Lears took a big risk by committing all of her resources to a story with unknown outcomes.
 How were Lears, her team, and her audience rewarded by her bold efforts?
 If none of the candidates had won her primary, how would this documentary still be of value?

-What did Alexandria Octasio-Cortez mean when she said: "It's not about electing me to Congress, it's about electing us to Congress?"
+What did Alexandria Ocasio-Cortez mean when she said "It's not about electing me to Congress.
+It's about electing us to Congress."?
 Do you agree with her statement?
 Why or why not?

 - On DVD or streaming: May 1, 2019

-- Cast: Cori Bush, Alexandria Octasio-Cortez, Paula Jean Swearengin, Amy Vilela
+- Cast: Cori Bush, Paula Jean Swearengin, Amy Vilela, Alexandria Ocasio-Cortez

 - Director: Rachel Lears